-INTRODUCING CAREER SCHOOL OF NY, INC.
+INTRODUCING CAREER SCHOOL OF NY, INC

-Career School of NY, Inc. was incorporated in the State of New York in 1998 and the school specializes in training individuals in the field of Cosmetology and Medical Assistant.
+Career School of NY, Inc. was incorporated in the State of New York in 1998 and the school specializes in training individuals in the field of Cosmetology, Esthetics, Medical Assistant with Internship, Medical Office Assistant with Internship, Pharmacy Technician and Electrical Assistant & HVAC.
 The school is licensed by the New York State Education Department and is accredited by The Council on Occupational Education.